amersfoort3232/capstone-game/Capstone Prototype (Window)/Assets/MindPort/VR Builder/Core/Documentation/vr-builder-manual.md

 After the user releases the `Object`, this is moved to the snap zone's `SnapPoint`.
 To adjust this position, change the position of the SnapPoint child object of the `Zone to snap into` object.

 #### Snap Zone Generator
 For any snappable object you can generate a snap zone that can snap exactly this object and can be used as a `Zone to snap into`.
-To do so, navigate to the `Snappable Property` in Unity's Inspector and click on the button `Create Snap Zone`.
+To do so, navigate to the `Snappable Property` in Unity's Inspector and click on the button `Create Snap Zone for this object`.

 ![Snap Zone Generator](images/snapzonegenerator.png)